CiteBar

 CRISPR speeds up genetic engineering

-Genetic engineering is a subfield of bioengineering
+Genetic engineering is a biotechnology research area

 Genetic engineering raises global ethical concerns 85%